genedelisa/DatePicker/README.md

 Installing an EQ node on the audio engine input.

-Use headphones, or you'll hear feedback.'
+Use headphones, or you'll hear feedback.

 ## Blog post for this example.